gyroflow/flowshutter/README.md

 - modern FC with BMI270 gyroscope (recommended)
 - any other FC that support CRSF protocol

-## Development Guide
-### Flash micropython firmware

-The micropython firmware we used is [v1.18](https://micropython.org/resources/firmware/esp32-20220117-v1.18.bin), You can find a copy in the `/tools` directory.
-Also, a `uPyCraft` windows version is also provided in the `/tools` directory.
-You can try to use that to flash your ESP32 without the help of ESP-idf.

-### Set up environment

-`Visual Studio Code` with `Pymakr` extension is recommended.

-1. Install `Visual Studio Code`
-2. Install `node`
-3. Install `Pymakr` extension in `Visual Studio Code`
-4. Edit `Pymakr`'s global settings that add `"wch.cn",` to `"autoconnect_comport_manufacturers"`
-5. Modify content of `"address"` to `"address": "",`
-6. Pull flowshutter code from `https://github.com/gyroflow/flowshutter`
-7. Then you can connect and upload the flowshutter code

 ## License

 - documents under ``/doc`` are licensed under MIT